For the spring 2005 show, Chanel got sporty, with a gymnasium-like set, complete with a giant double-C logo emblazoned on the floor.

 Lagerfeld served up his fall 2015 collection with a side of coffee at this makeshift brasserie.

 Attention all shoppers: Cara Delevinge led models through an aisle of food at the grocery store–set fall 2014 show.

 Lagerfeld hit the airport once again, this time turning his spring 2016 show into a chic waiting area.

 Celebrities including Julianne Moore, Kristen Stewart, and Lily-Rose Depp gambled as models took to the casino floor for the 2015 couture show.

-Fall 2017 took flight, as Chanel’s rocket-ship launched as Lagerfeld took his final bow.
+Fall 2017 took flight with the launch of Chanel’s rocket ship as Lagerfeld took his final bow.

 The set at the Chanel cruise show in May 2017 transported its crowd all the way from Paris to ancient Greece.

 Chanel’s spring 2018 show brought the Gorges du Verdon river canyon from the south of France to the north.

 For fall 2018, Lagerfeld took the “fall” thing very seriously, filling the space with crunchy leaves and sparse trees.